Stephen McGinn: St Mirren

 Born in Glasgow and raised in Clydebank, McGinn started out at St Mirren FCBC (formerly the Football Club's Boys Club, now Youth Football Club), aged seven.
-He signed professional forms with St Mirren in July 2006, making his debut as a substitute on 1 January 2007 against Inverness CT.
+He signed professional forms with St Mirren in July 2006, making his debut as a substitute on 1 January 2007 against Inverness Caledonian Thistle.
 His first full appearance was in a 5–1 loss to Celtic on 20 January 2007, also scoring his first goal.

 For the 2007–08 season, McGinn started on bench before making his first start of the season against Celtic at Parkhead on 8 December, he scored the opening goal in a 1–1 draw.
 His second goal of the season came as the only goal against Hearts.
 He made his first ever Scottish Cup appearance against Dumbarton on 12 January 2008, coming on in the 88 minute.

 McGinn was named in the starting XI for the 2008–09 season, making a start against Celtic on the opening day.
 On 5 October 2008, he scored a vital goal against Rangers, where St Mirren won 1–0, the team's first home league win over Rangers in 22 years.

 McGinn started the 2009–10 season on bench in the Scottish League Cup game but then went on to score on his first start of the season in a 2–1 loss to Hibernian on 15 August 2009.
 He continued his season with a brace against Kilmarnock at Rugby Park, where The Buddies came from behind to win 2–1.